NativeScript/docs-v7/docs/sidekick/user-guide/enterprise-auth/saml.md

 ## Example - Azure Active Directory

 While general field descriptions can be useful, it can be really helpful to see what this looks like in a real-world scenario.
 Microsoft offers a number of cloud services under the [Azure](https://azure.microsoft.com/en-us/) umbrella.
 One of these services is the Azure Active Directory (Azure AD) service and it functions similarly to the Windows Active Directory that many enterprises use.
-In this example, we'll set up Azure Active Directory, and then we’ll fill out the appropriate SAML data in Sidekick to make the connection.
+In this example, we'll set up Azure Active Directory, and then we’ll fill out the appropriate SAML data in the [Kinvey Console](https://console.kinvey.com) to make the connection.

 ### Setting Up Azure AD